Owner snapshot: Konica Minolta DiMAGE X31 is worth judging as its own DiMAGE X-series body, not just as a generic old compact.

 Max memory

-Up to 2GB SD/MMC-era cards
+Up to 2GB (SD/MMC; early body, SDHC/SDXC cards are not supported)

 Battery

-Konica Minolta compact rechargeable battery
+Konica Minolta NP-200 rechargeable Li-ion battery

 Size